Enhancing Conformal Prediction via Class Similarity: Additional Experiments

 \subsection{Marginal coverage}

-In Tables \ref{table: coverage with 0.05}, we present the marginal coverage for each of the methods and all the settings for $\alpha=0.05$.
+In Table \ref{table: coverage with 0.05}, we present the marginal coverage for each of the methods and all the settings for $\alpha=0.05$.
 Similarly, in Table \ref{table: coverage} we present the marginal coverage for $\alpha=0.1$.
-As expected from Theorem \ref{thm:cp_guarantees}, the marginal coverage holds.
+As expected, the marginal coverage holds.